two hyenas sitting in lush grass looking off to the left of the frame

 3. Shared Great Wildlife Migration ecosystem

-As you can see in the map below, Serengeti National Park in Tanzania and Masai Mara Game Reserve in Kenya are both part of the Great Migration ecosystem.
+As you can see in the map below, Serengeti National Park in Tanzania and Maasai Mara National Reserve in Kenya are both part of the Great Migration ecosystem.

 The animals are compelled to migrate by their need for the essentials of life: water and green pasture.

-Every year this trans-frontier habitat sees millions of wildebeests, zebras and other antelopes move across the land in mass transit as part of the Great Migration.
+Every year this trans-frontier habitat sees well over a million wildebeests, zebras and other antelopes move across the land in mass transit as part of the Great Migration.
 (That said, the animals group themselves into various herds that move together roughly as a whole – the Great Migration isn't strictly speaking one enormous herd.)

 The-Great-Migration_Serengeti-map